-This section describes six core specialist competences to be met by every trainee: 6.7.1 - 6.7.4, 6.7.6 and 6.7.7.
+This section describes six core specialist competences to be met by every trainee : 6.7.1 - 6.7.4, 6.7.6 and 6.7.7.
 The other competence, 6.7.5, refers to specialist interventions.
 It is recommended that, when possible, trainees are familiar with at least one of these specialist interventions:

 - 6.7.1.
 Ability to offer clinical consultation, brief, short-term and long-term interventions whilst maintaining a psychoanalytic stance. - 6.7.2.
 Ability to offer psychoanalytic work with individuals across the age range from birth up to age 25 where this is possible in the placement, but experience of infancy, latency and adolescent patients is essential. - 6.7.3.
 Ability to offer psychoanalytically informed work with parents, foster carers and kinship carers. - 6.7.4.
-Ability to offer psychoanalytically informed family work. - 6.7.5.
-Ability to offer psychoanalytically informed perinatal and parent-infant work or group work where the training context allows.
+Ability to offer psychoanalytically informed family work.

-- 6.7.6.
-Ability to deliver a manualised treatment such as Short Term Psychoanalytic Psychotherapy (STPP) as outlined for the IMPACT trial. - 6.7.7.
+- 6.7.5.
+Ability to offer psychoanalytically informed perinatal and parent-infant work or group work where the training context allows. - 6.7.6.
+Ability to deliver a manualised treatment such as Short Term Psychoanalytic Psychotherapy (STPP) in line with the NICE Guideline for Depression in Children and Young People. - 6.7.7.
 Ability to maintain a psychoanalytic stance whilst meeting the requirements of a range of work tasks and settings, including generic CAMHS assessments, risk assessments, contributing to safeguarding and child protection assessments and planning.
 Settings might include CAMHS, in-patient units, Looked-After-Children teams, hospitals and primary care, eating disorder services, learning disability services, education and forensic services.